Liberalism in the Netherlands

-Punishment by legislative or executive (statutory) decision is allowed as demonstrated by the 'imported' EU parliament decision on Arkady_Volozh#Resignation_from_Yandex.
-This contrasts with the USA where bills of attainder are explicitly banned by the constitution, although in case of national emergency executive punishment is allowed through International_Emergency_Economic_Powers_Act.
-In liberal legal systems punishment by the state happens strictly via due process] of the justice system.

-The constitution forwardly defines executive acts called AMvB's, that were later defined in the corresponding parliamentary law, which are called laws in formal sense.
-Both can be laws in material sense i.e. enforced laws.
-Executive act usually involve decisions concerning administrative procedure, but in practice may involve declaring a state of emergency, participating or getting involved in acts of war or declaring a state of martial law.
-In a liberal legal system these type of decisions require the explicit consent of parliament, or are plainly unconstitutional.
-In the USA a state of martial law, state of emergency, and in particular a curfew can still not violate the US Bill of Rights limiting the effect.

-Background in democratic liberalism

-The Netherlands has a limited form of democracy because members of the municipal government council, the regional board, provincial government council and the national government council are elected, but the municipal mayor, the provincial governor, the public prosecutors, the law enforcement commissioners, and the judges are all chosen by the national executive government, in contrast with many USA states.
-This allows very little opportunity for decentralized differences between provinces and municipalities.

-The delegation of the national legislative power to the EU parliament conflict with John Locke's principle of nondelegation, which secures decentralization of powers.
+This article gives an overview of liberalism in the Netherlands.
+It is limited to political parties with substantial support, mainly proved by having had a representation in parliament.

-Background of liberal politics
+Background

 The Netherlands has a long liberal political tradition.
 From the founding of the Dutch Republic in the 16th century to beginning of the 19th century the main political conflict was between the liberal urban patriciate and the supporters of the House of Orange, from the lower class and orthodox variants of Protestantism.
 The urban patriciate favoured religious tolerance.
 Between mid-19th century to the late-1800 they were a dominant force in shaping the Dutch parliamentary democratic rechtsstaat.
 In the early 20th century the liberals split between progressive liberals and conservative liberals.
 Due to their political division and the introduction of universal suffrage the liberals disappeared from the political stage.
 After the Second World War the liberals were united again under one roof, the VVD, but the party remained small.
 It entered some administration coalitions as a junior party.
 A progressive liberal party, D'66 was founded in 1966.
 Since the 1970s however liberalism has been on the rise again electorally.
 Since 1977 the largest, more conservative, liberal party, VVD has been in government for twenty two years.
 In early 21st century the VVD saw major splits over the issue of integration and migration.
 In 2010, they won the national elections for the first time in its history.